canonical/pi-gadget/README.md

 ### Example managed build

-This is likely the most convenient and performant build method as the gadget is built within a container on the host machine.
+This is likely the most convenient build method as the gadget is automatically built within a container on the host machine.

 #### Prerequisites